dotAadarsh/aadarsh-blog/_posts/2023-01-13-Python-Programming-Examples-part-1.md

 ---

 ### Get started
-All you need to do is get started as i am started by writing this article.
+Python is a powerful, versatile programming language that is widely used for web development, data analysis, artificial intelligence, and more.
+It's known for its simple and easy-to-learn syntax, making it a great choice for beginners.

+To help you get started with Python programming, here are a few basic examples.

-> To run the code, type `python <filename.py>` in the shell {: .prompt-info }
+> To run the code, type `python <filename.py>` in the shell.
+{: .prompt-info }

 #### Hello, World!